ABCLukas/Arduino-Ultrasonic-LiDAR-Siumulation/README.md

 ## Acknowledgments

-- Thanks to the creators of Arduino and the SR04 sensor.
+- Thanks to the creators of Arduino, the SR04 sensor and KiCad.